fourastiemarvin/Builder_King/README.md

 Builder King is unique by the way the game evolves regarding to your level of stress, the game will become easier or harder if your stress increases or not.

 ## Requirements
-To use the heart rate measurment tool, you will need [Python 3](https://www.python.org/downloads/).
+To use the heart rate measurment tool, you will need [Python 3](https://www.python.org/downloads/), [CMake](https://cmake.org/download/) and [pip](https://pip.pypa.io/en/stable/installing/).
 To install all the required libraries, run the following command:
 ```
 pip3 install -r requirements.txt
 ```